clemgoub/dnaPipeTE/dnaPipeTE-README.md

 mv trfXXX.linux64.exe trf
 ```

-- Download the formted Repbase database for RepeatMasker at [GIRI](http://www.girinst.org/server/RepBase/index.php)
+- Download the formated Repbase database for RepeatMasker at [GIRI](http://www.girinst.org/server/RepBase/index.php)
-unpack and move the "Library" folder into ./bin/RepeatMasker in the dnaPipeTE folder
+unpack and move the "Library" folder into `./bin/RepeatMasker` in the dnaPipeTE folder

 Your are ready !!!

-###d) Testing dnaPipeTE installation
+###Testing dnaPipeTE installation

 - To test the installation, a sample file is available either in .fastq or .fastq.gz ( test_dataset.fastq[.gz]).
 This file is only provided to test if all the differents coponents of dnaPipeTE works well together.